Bar & Court Admissions

 State Bar of Georgia, Member

-American Bar Association, Litigation Section and Construction Industry Forum
+American Bar Association, Litigation Section and Forum on Construction Law

-ABA Forum on the Construction Industry, Division 5 Steering Committee
+ABA Forum on Construction Law, Division 5 Steering Committee

 Atlanta Bar Association, Litigation and Construction Law Sections